White House Slender Man: Because Jared Kushner's Early Crimes Went Unpunished, He Remained to Sabotage the Pandemic Response

 [I]t seems certain that Kushner is among the most corrupt and seditious figures ever to work in the White House.
 The son-in-law and top adviser to the president, the de facto U.S. ambassador to Saudi Arabia and would-be Middle East peacemaker, is no patriot.
 To the contrary, Kushner has shown nothing but contempt for the United States: violating its laws, lying to its law enforcement officials, and (possibly) selling its state policy for his own personal enrichment.

-In addition to the crimes I’d already outlined in 2017, Kushner had, by the end of 2018, (allegedly) colluded with David Pecker to attack Trump’s enemies in the tabloid press; lobbied for a Qatari blockade, (allegedly) when that country would not underwrite a loan for his family’s business; (allegedly) provided his bestie, MBS of Saudi Arabia, with classified intelligence; and almost certainly failed to warn Jamal Khashoggi of a treat on his life that Jared simply must have known about—a story I wrote about in depth at the time, but which seemed not to resonate with the broader American public.
+In addition to the crimes I’d already outlined in 2017, Kushner had, by the end of 2018, (allegedly) colluded with David Pecker to attack Trump’s enemies in the tabloid press; lobbied for a Qatari blockade, (allegedly) when that country would not underwrite a loan for his family’s business; (allegedly) provided his bestie, MBS of Saudi Arabia, with classified intelligence; and almost certainly failed to warn Jamal Khashoggi of a threat on his life that Jared simply must have known about—a story I wrote about in depth at the time, but which seemed not to resonate with the broader American public.

 I also call out the supine media for whitewashing him: